Crashlens/crashlens_detector/README.md

 5. Click "New" and paste the Scripts path.
 6. Click OK to save.
 Restart your terminal/command prompt.

-Now you can run `crashlens` from any folder.
+Now you can run `crashlens-detector` from any folder.

 ---

-**CrashLens** analyzes your logs for patterns like fallback failures, retry loops, and overkill model usage, and generates a detailed Markdown report (`report.md`) with cost breakdowns and actionable insights.
+**Crashens Detector** analyzes your logs for patterns like fallback failures, retry loops, and overkill model usage, and generates a detailed Markdown report (`report.md`) with cost breakdowns and actionable insights.

-## 📝 Example CrashLens Report
+## 📝 Example Crashens Detector Report

-Below is a sample of what the actual `report.md` looks like after running CrashLens:
+Below is a sample of what the actual `report.md` looks like after running Crashens Detector:

-🚨 **CrashLens Token Waste Report** 🚨
+🚨 **Crashens Detector Token Waste Report** 🚨
 📊 Analysis Date: 2025-07-31 15:24:48

 | Metric | Value |